The Suitcase Kid - teaching resource

 The Suitcase Kid by Jacqueline Wilson

-This teaching resource is designed to help Upper KS2 or Lower KS3 pupils develop general key reading and writing skills as well as a detailed knowledge and understanding of the novel The Suitcase Kid by Jacqueline Wilson.
-The resource is suitable for all abilities and will help students develop essential reading and writing skills.
-It will provide at approximately three weeks’ worth of lessons – depending on the frequency of English lessons.
+This teaching unit is designed to help Upper KS2 or Lower KS3 pupils (Year 6/7) develop general key reading and writing skills as well as a detailed knowledge and understanding of the novel The Suitcase Kid by Jacqueline Wilson.
+The resource is suitable for all abilities and will provide approximately three weeks’ worth of lessons – depending on the frequency of English lessons.

 - Making Predictions (what might happen from details stated and implied)